stonejournal/github.io/references.md

 Bale, Anthony.
 "Medicine in the Industrial Battle: Early Workers' Compensation." *Social Science & Medicine* 28, no. 11 (1989): 1113–20. https://doi.org/10.1016/0277-9536(89)90003-8.

 Bennett, Dianne, and William Graebner.
 "Safety First: Slogan and Symbol of the Industrial Safety Movement." *Journal of the Illinois State Historical Society* 68, no. 3 ( June 1975): 243-256. https://www.jstor.org/stable/40191162

+Bowles, Oliver. *The Stone Industries: Dimension Stone, Crushed Stone, Geology, Technology, Distribution, Utilization*.
+New York: McGraw-Hill Book Company, Inc., 1939.

 Brown, Phil. *Toxic Exposures: Contested Illnesses and the Environmental Health Movement*.
 New York: Columbia University Press, 2007.

+Burke, Gillian and Peter Richardson.
+“The Profits of Death: A Comparative Study of Miners’ Phthisis in Cornwall and the Transvaal, 1876-1918,” *Journal of Southern African Studies* 4, no. 2 (1978): 147–171. https://doi.org/10.1080/03057077808707983.

 Burnham, John C. "Why Did the Infants and Toddlers Die?
 Shifts in Americans' Ideas of Responsibility for Accidents: From Blaming Mom to Engineering." *Journal of Social History* 29, no. 4 (Summer, 1996): 817-837. https://www.jstor.org/stable/3788667